Rank Two Non-Commutative Laurent Phenomenon and Pseudo-Positivity

 Set $X_0:=X$ and $Y_0:=Y$. \begin{maintheorem} For any $m\ge0$, the elements $ X_m, Y_m\in\KK$ given by

 are contained in the semiring $\AA_+\langle X^{\pm1},Y^{\pm1}\rangle\subset\KK$ of pseudo-positive non-commutative Laurent polynomials. \end{maintheorem} \begin{introremark} When $P_1$ and $P_2$ are monic and of the same degree but $P_1(0)=P_2(0)\ne1$, this result also holds and can be deduced from the Main Theorem by passing to an appropriate algebraic extension of $\kk$, then rescaling all variables.
 The same is true when the coefficients $p_{1,0},p_{1,d_1},p_{2,0},p_{2,d_2}\ne0$ are arbitrary but satisfy a balancing condition which we leave as an exercise for the reader to work out.
-Also, since $F_P(QX)=Y$ for any polynomial $P$, we have $QX_{m+1}=Y_m$ for $m\ge0$; in particular, the claim for the $X_m$ follows from the claim for the $Y_m$. \end{introremark} \begin{introremark} If $d_1d_2\le3$, the Main Theorem can be observed quite explicitly by computing $X_1,X_2,\ldots,X_m$ by hand for
+In the absence of such a balancing condition the definitions of the polynomials $P_k(z)$ should be adjusted according to the exchange polynomial mutation rules developed by Chekhov and Shapiro \cite{chekhov-shapiro}, though it is not clear that the combinatorial construction below can be adapted to this setting.
+Also, since $F_P(X)=QY$ for any polynomial $P$, we have $X_{m+1}=QY_m$ for $m\ge0$; in particular, the claim for the $X_m$ follows from the claim for the $Y_m$. \end{introremark} \begin{introremark} If $d_1d_2\le3$, the Main Theorem can be observed quite explicitly by computing $X_1,X_2,\ldots,X_m$ by hand for

-and observing in each case that these are given by pseudo-positive non-commutative Laurent polynomials with $X_m=Q^{-1}XQ$.
-The combinatorics below can be adapted to these cases, however in everything that follows we assume $d_1d_2\ge4$ as these cases may be treated more uniformly. \end{introremark}
+and observing in each case that these are given by pseudo-positive non-commutative Laurent polynomials with $X_m=QXQ^{-1}$.
+The combinatorics below can be adapted to these cases, however in everything that follows we assume $d_1d_2\ge4$ as such cases may be treated more uniformly. \end{introremark}

+For the following example, observe that the $Y_m$ for $m\ge2$ may alternatively be computed via the following non-commutative analogue of generalized cluster exchange relations: